pnp/pnpjs/docs/contributing/debug-tests.md

 # Writing Tests

 With version 2 we have made a significant effort to improve out test coverage.
-To keep that up all changes will require one or more tests be included.
+To keep that up, all changes submitted will require one or more tests be included.
 For new functionality at least a basic test that the method executes is required.
 For bug fixes please include a test that would have caught the bug (i.e. fail before your fix) and passes with your fix in place.

 ## How to write Tests